 - Collaborate with teams of mathematicians, computer engineers and physicists to develop optimal strategies

-- Consult with financial industry personnel on trading strategies, market dynamics, trading system performance, etc.
+- Consult with financial industry personnel on algorithmic trading strategies, market dynamics, trading system performance, etc.

 - Generate requirement documentation for software developers